-1. What is a Student Credit Card?
+1. What Is A Student Credit Card?

 A student credit card is specially designed for students with inconsistent employment or credit history.
 It allows you to buy essential items you need and then eventually pay off credit transactions over time with interest.

-2. How does a Student Credit Card Work?
+2. How Does A Student Credit Card Work?

 Usually, minimum repayments are 2 to 3 per cent of your remaining balance.
-Keep in mind that you must pay the minimum repayment amount by the given due date.
+Remember that you must pay the minimum repayment by the due date.
 This will enable you to pay off the amount you spent over time.

-3. How to Choose the Best Student Credit Card?
+3. How To Choose The Best Student Credit Card?

 Once you decide to get a student credit card, there are several factors that you need to consider.
 Most banks in Australia offer credit cards mainly designed to meet the requirements of tertiary students, and some even provide several other options.

 Here is a list of banks that offer the best student credit cards in Australia:

-Before filling out the credit card application form, you must ensure that you fulfil certain eligibility requirements.
+Before filling out the credit card application form, you must ensure that you fulfil specific eligibility requirements.
 Remember, these requirements may vary from one bank to the other, but it generally includes the following:

-5. What are the Advantages of a Student Credit Card?
+5. What Are The Advantages of A Student Credit Card?

-6. What are the Disadvantages of a Student Credit Card?
+6. What Are The Disadvantages of A Student Credit Card?

-7. Tips for Using a Student Credit Card
+7. Tips For Using A Student Credit Card

 If you are using a credit card for the first time, the simple tips mentioned below will help you to know more about the dos and don'ts of using a student credit card.